sgregson/dotfiles-md/README.md

 - [x] implement `when=<conditions>` (v0.3.0)
 - implement `action=run` for imperative settings (see [macos.md](src/macos/macos.md))
 - implement find-replace from `.env` files
+  - idea: command to find all replacement keys in dotfiles (create a `.env.schema` from MD contents) for use with `dotenv-extended`
+- Title codeblocks from nearest heading (To support spaces and use as fallback for missing `title=`)
+- Update & Improve Interface UI: 2-panel layout for navigation and show a codeblock
+- Generate diff when file exists

 ## FAQ